jinhyunju/nvta/README.md

 # Installation

-Using an envrionment that has `python3`, execute the following command to install the package.
+Using an environment that has `python3`, execute the following command to install the package.

 `pip install -e /<path>/<to>/<package>`